 Primate’s Palace is not only the grandest palace in

 The Primate’s Palace is partly open to the public.
 The interior features a lackluster collection of paintings but is really galvanized by six unique and vivid English tapestries illustrating the Greek myth of Hero and Leander.
 They were actually discovered folded behind the wallpaper in the vestibule of the Palace’s Hall of Mirrors.
 You can also visit the Hall of Mirrors, a grandiose room where several important accords were signed.
-The most notable of these was the Peace Treaty of Pressburg that was signed between Napoleon and Francis I, after the French victory at the Battle of Austerlitz, thus ending the war between Austria and France.
+The most notable of these was the Peace Treaty of Pressburg that was concluded on 26 December 1805 between France on one side and Russia and Austria on the other following the Battle of Austerlitz.
+The terms of the treaty were dictated by the victorious French emperor – Napoleon Bonaparte.

 If you have a penchant for tapestries or enjoy history, you should take a look inside, otherwise, you can skip.
 The Primate’s Palace is open Tue-Sun from 10:00 – 17:00.
 Entrance is 3 EUR.